Updated November 21, 2025.

 Skills vs. Interests for Career Transitions

-Others may appreciate you for things that you’re GOOD at, but that you don’t ENJOY.
+Others may appreciate you for things you’re GOOD at, but you don’t ENJOY.
 These are skills.

 But the tasks that you could happily do for hours — the ones that make you lose track of time — are your interests.

 It’s good to make note of both so that you can see where they overlap and where they differ.
-But for fulfilling career transitions, your interests are typically more important.
+But in the world of fulfilling career transitions, your interests are typically more important.

 How Career Management Services Can Help

-If you’re having trouble employing strategies to identify your skills and interests, career management services can support your exploration.
-Try career coaching or career counseling!
+If you’re having trouble employing strategies to identify your skills and interests, you could achieve more clarity with career coaching services!

 3. Do Market Research And Use Your Network

-Depending on what you do now, you may have already been exposed to tons of different careers via clients, projects, and conferences — or not.
+Depending on what you do now, you may have already been exposed to tons of different careers via clients, projects, and conferences.

-Either way, you already have ideas about other industries you’d like to explore — and connections with people who’ve undergone their own career transitions.
+Either way, whether you realize it or not, you already have some idea about other industries and new roles you’d like to learn about.
+And you already have connections with people who’ve gone through their own career transitions.

 Learn About New Industries